Die Burger

 Die Burger (English: The Citizen) is a daily Afrikaans-language newspaper, published by Naspers.
-By 2008, it had a circulation of 91,665 in the Western and Eastern Cape Provinces of South Africa.
-Along with Beeld and Volksblad, it is one of three broadsheet dailies in the Media24 stable.
+In 2008, it had a circulation of 91,665 in the Western and Eastern Cape Provinces of South Africa, but by 2025 its print circulation had declined to just to 29,173.
+Along with Beeld and Volksblad, it was one of three broadsheet dailies in the Media24 stable, though Beeld and Volksblad ceased print publication in December, 2024.

+Traditionally, the paper has held views to the right of the political spectrum, and it served as the mouthpiece of the South African National Party — a status which declined from 1985 and ended only in 1990.
+Numerous editors of the paper became ministers in National Party governments.
+In 2015, Naspers CEO Esmare Weideman apologised for Naspers' role in apartheid, acknowledging "complicity in a morally indefensible political regime and the hurtful way in which this played out in our newsrooms and boardrooms” at the 100 year celebration of Naspers and Die Burger newspaper.

 History

 On 18 December 1914, sixteen prominent Afrikaners gathered in Stellenbosch to discuss the establishment of a national newspaper.

 With considerable financial support from local philanthropists Jannie and Christiaan Marais, purchased a quarter of 20,000 £1 shares in the new holding company, the project soon got off the ground, with the founding of De Nasionale Pers ("the National Press") and the selection of Dr. D. F. Malan as editor of its daily paper, De Burger (Dutch for "The Citizen").

 The first issue was published on 26 July 1915.
+It consisted of 10 pages and featured numerous graphic advertisements on the front page, seven columns, and domestic, international, cultural, and economic sections, along with a column for opinion pieces.
+Initially, the editorial team comprised 16 members, but this number dropped to nine within a year.

+The newspaper quickly emerged as a competitor to the English-language Cape Times.
+All editors were proponents of the Afrikaans language and fluent in its use, which led to the appearance of the first Afrikaans-language articles as early as 1916.

+Since 21 December 2024, Die Burger now serves as the only Afrikaans daily newspaper in South Africa, after the closure of titles such as Beeld (in Johannesburg and northern regions) and Volksblad (Free State + Northern Cape) as well as the weekly Rapport.

 Language

 Die Burger was originally published in Dutch.
 In 1916, the first Afrikaans-language articles were published.
 In 1921, the newspaper's Dutch title (De Burger) was translated into Afrikaans (Die Burger).